“How can I pinpoint when I’m ovulating?” Something that patients ask us all the time here at the Yinova Center. And this is what we tell them:

 - Charting your Basal Body Temperature (for a more in-depth look at BBT charting check out this explanation.)

 - Feeling for changes in the position of your cervix.

 But let’s focus on cervical mucus, shall we?

 It’s a subject that’s rarely discussed.
-Your doctor is no more likely to mention it than your best girlfriend (despite the details you might get about her period).
-So most women know next to nothing about it nor the messages it carries about their fertility.
+Your doctor is no more likely to mention it than your best friend (despite the details you might get about their period).
+So most people know next to nothing about it nor the messages it carries about their fertility.

 Learning how to hear what your body is telling you is really quite simple.
 What you’re looking for is fertile cervical mucus— fluid that will be the most hospitable to sperm, helping them along their journey toward the egg.
 This article is about how to recognize it when you see (and feel) it, how to know when to expect it, and how best to take advantage of the opportunity it signals.